-When you first create the widget, you can't configure the charts when no data results are returned.
+When you first create the widget, you can't configure the charts if there are no data results returned.
 Try making the criteria in the fields less strict and run the query again.

 If your AQL query contains parameters without any values, enter them on the Parameters page.
-You must enter a value for each parameter so that the query runs successfully.
+Enter a value for each parameter so that the query runs successfully.
 If the query is successful, the results are displayed next to the statement.

 Create a view in the Views section.